Discussion of Nature’s Design Solutions in Tintinnids: Masters of Microzooplankton Survival

 Tintinnids’ distinctive helical swimming patterns in low Reynolds number conditions offer valuable insights for biomimetic microrobot design.
 In the realm of engineering, the replication of tintinnids’ helical swimming patterns holds promise for enhancing microrobot locomotion and maneuverability in environments characterized by high viscosity and low fluid flow rates.
 The helical motion of tintinnids enables efficient propulsion, making it an attractive blueprint for microrobots designed to navigate through viscous fluids, such as bodily fluids or complex fluid systems (Ceylan, 2017).
 Additionally, tintinnids’ reactivity to toxic environments could be utilized to measure concentrations of chemicals for environmental monitoring.
 Tintinnids’ swimming behaviors and buoyancy mechanisms, which play a crucial role in their survival by mitigating their inherent tendency to sink and enabling them to remain in regions with abundant prey, also offer intriguing possibilities in the field of bioengineering.
 Much can be learned from tintinnids’ unique solutions for efficient locomotion and acquisition of prey, essential to their survival.

-Interactions with Other Species
+Interactions with other species

 The ecological interactions of tintinnids with their environment and other organisms are multifaceted, with a focus on their prey selection strategies, where they discern among prey types based on prey size and prey movement, influencing their role as both predators and prey in marine ecosystems.
-Tintinnids engage in mutualistic relationships with diatoms while facing parasitic interactions with other microorganisms.
+Tintinnids engage in with diatoms while facing parasitic interactions with other microorganisms.
 Additionally, tintinnids function as valuable bioindicators, reflecting changes in water quality and environmental conditions, owing to their responsiveness and distinctive characteristics.
 Tintinnids occupy a pivotal role within microzooplankton communities, influencing ecosystem dynamics and serving as crucial prey for larger organisms.

-Prey Selection
+Prey selection

 Regarding prey selection, tintinnids employ a strategy known as “differential predation” (Yang et al., 2019), where they selectively favor specific prey types.
 These marine microorganisms also exhibit prey rejection and preference patterns (Montagnes, 2012), primarily influenced by their adeptness in handling different prey species (Blackbourn, 1974).
 Alongside differential predation, tintinnids employ negative selection, largely determined by the ease of digestibility of potential prey species (Blackbourn, 1974).
 For instance, Favella ehrenbergii, a tintinnid species, exclusively opts for dinoflagellates as prey when presented with a combination of dinoflagellates and non-dinoflagellates (Yang et al., 2019).
 Tintinnids are not like picky eaters: their food selection mechanism does not depend on the taste of the food itself, but on prey size, search duration, handling time, nutritional content, and assimilation efficiency, with prey size emerging as the most important factor (Yang et al., 2019).
 Larger prey size augments the encounter probability between tintinnids and their prey, exemplifying why tintinnids predominantly favor larger prey items (Montagnes, 2012).
 Typically, tintinnids target prey with an average diameter of 8 micrometers, although instances have been documented where they consume prey spanning diameters from 2 to 30 micrometers (Montagnes, 2012).